British Rail Class 153: East Midlands

 East Midlands Trains inherited many examples of Class 153 units, receiving six from Central Trains, three from National Express East Anglia and four former First Great Western units that had been stored at Eastleigh Works.
 In December 2007, East Midlands Trains received two from Arriva Trains Wales and two from Northern Rail.
+In July 2010, the units were refurbished at Neville Hill TMD, with corrosion repair, an internal refresh and a cab refurbishment programme was undertaken.

-All passed with the East Midlands franchise to East Midlands Railway in August 2019.
+All of the units passed with the East Midlands franchise to East Midlands Railway in August 2019.
 In January 2020, four were transferred to Transport for Wales.
 At one point in April 2020, only three EMR Class 153s were in service, following the implementation of an emergency timetable due to the COVID-19 pandemic, with all others being stored out of use as surplus to requirement.
-Two more returned to services by July 2020, while five others (153302, 153318, 153368, 153372, 153374, and 153382) had their leases terminated.

-All of the East Midlands Trains Class 153 units were repainted into the company's local lines livery.
+Two more returned to service by July 2020, while five others (153302, 153318, 153368, 153372, 153374 and 153382) had their leases terminated.
+The last of the East Midlands Railway Class 153s were withdrawn in December 2021, as they were not compliant with the Persons with Reduced Mobility Technical Specification for Interoperability (PRM-TSI) regulations. units replaced them on the Barton-on-Humber route from 13 December.

-In July 2010, the first unit 153319 entered Neville Hill TMD for a C6 refresh programme.
-The work included corrosion repair, internal refresh and a cab refurbishment programme.

 East Midlands Railway's fleet of Class 153s were used on rural routes: